rufai/replit.github.io/tutorials/graphql-project-part-1.md

 We can start by adding `query { }`.
 This indicates to the endpoint that we want to retrieve data from the server.

-Place your cursor within the curly brackets and press the spacebar and enter keys at the same time.
+Place your cursor within the curly brackets and press the spacebar and enter keys ( or control key and spacebar ) at the same time.
 We should get a list of recommended queries (based on the structure of the data) as follows:

 ![](/images/tutorials/graphql-project/graphql-project-4.png)